Hand-held Calculators

 At the top are 9 separate LED modules (for 8 digits and 1 error indicator), with two display drivers integrated circuits below.
 The main integrated circuit is obscured by the keyboard.

-Bowmar was a manufacturer of LED (Light Emitting Diode) displays which moved into calculator production in the early 1970s.
-It was highly successful for a few years and was one of the biggest manufacturers of calculators, but closed down in about 1976 when it was hit hard by the huge drop in calculator prices.
+Bowmar was a manufacturer of LED (Light Emitting Diode) displays and moved into calculator production in the early 1970s, which was then the biggest market for LEDs.
+The company was highly successful for a few years and was one of the biggest manufacturers of calculators, but closed down in about 1976 when it was hit hard by the huge drop in calculator prices.

 This model was re-badged and sold by other companies, as in the Commodore C110 (marked cbm, for Commodore Business Machines, for sale in Britain), and the Craig 4501.